-This year, we've made significant progress on modernizing our pension software and fostering a renewed focus on member experience.
+This year, we've made significant progress on modernizing our pension software and fostering a renewed focus on member experience, notably through mySBCERA, our member portal.

 SBCERA has a skilled and capable team committed to serving those who serve San Bernardino communities.
 I'm grateful for the leadership of our senior executive team, for all our dedicated staff, and for my fellow Board Members.
-As Chair of the Board, I look forward to the continued focus on superior service our members and plan sponsors are counting on.
 I know we'll have successful years ahead as we strategically plan for the future, together.